 12 Years a Slave Movie and the Alexandria Connection

-In the stunning true story told in the major motion picture 12 Years a Slave, free Black man Solomon Northup is kidnapped and sold into slavery, where he subsequently spends an agonizing twelve years in captivity
+In the stunning true story told in the Oscar-nominated film 12 Years a Slave, free Black man Solomon Northup is kidnapped and sold into slavery, where he subsequently spends an agonizing twelve years in captivity

 In 18th-century Alexandria, slave auctions were often spontaneously held on sidewalks or street corners, but by the early 19th-century, with the importation of slaves outlawed and the tobacco crop dissipating in Northern Virginia due to crop exhaustion, the movement of slaves from Virginia to the emerging cotton fields of the Deep South became extremely lucrative.
 It is during this time that permanent facilities were established along Duke Street, and Alexandria became the second largest slave center in the country, just behind New Orleans.
 Originally built as the private home of Brig.
 General Robert Young in 1812, by 1828 the Duke Street dwelling was leased by the firm of Franklin and Armfield and converted into a large slave jail and pen.
 The strategic location of the site, between the bustling city to the east and vast farmlands to the west, facilitated the containment and efficient movement of hundreds of enslaved African Americans at any one time.